 SUNsational Service® is the County’s customer service program and is administered by the Human Resources Division Learning and Organizational Development Section.
 It is mandatory for all employees and should be completed within one year of hire.

 The program sets the 10 Standards of Customer Service Excellence for dealing with internal and external customers.
 It introduces the 10 standards; gives guidelines for facilitating face-to-face, telephone and written communications; demonstrates active listening skills; and recognizes the impact of service excellence.
 The goal of SUNsational Service® is to positively change our culture and the level of service experienced by every citizen and guest of the County.

 The State of Florida has enacted a law that makes governmental proceedings (official meetings) open to the public.
 This law is commonly referred to as the Sunshine Law and is equally applicable to elected and appointed boards and has been applied to any gathering of two or more members of the same board to discuss matters that are anticipated to come before the board for action.
 See also Public Records.

-Swap Meet is an employee online classified ad service.
-Any Broward County employee with access to the BCNet can post “ads” or notices in Swap Meet for viewing by other Broward County employees.
+Swap Meet is an employee online classified ad service administered by the Office of Public Communications.
+Any Broward County employee with access to the BC-Net can post “ads” or notices in Swap Meet for viewing by other Broward County employees.
+Certain rules apply.
 Swap Meet ads may include items submitted under the categories of County Office Furniture/Supplies, Lost and Found and Personal Classified.
-To learn more about Swap Meet and create a post, visit the BC-Net and click SWAP MEET under SHOP ONLINE.
+To learn more about Swap Meet and create a post, visit the BC-Net and select SWAP MEET under SHOP ONLINE.